-My name is Abebe Zewdu, I was born February 22/1986.
+My name is Abebe Zewdu, I was born February 22nd 1986.
 I am the first son to my parents.
 I have three sisters and three brothers, and they are younger than me.
-One sister is in school, 13 years old.
-Two sisters and three brothers are married and are farmers.
+Two sisters are in school, 14 and 17 years old.
+One sister and three brothers are married and they are farmers.
 I am the only person to have had a degree level education from my village.

 I joined lower class when I was the age of 10.
 My first school was called Birko elementary school.
 I stayed for 3 years only in my village school because it went up to 3 grades only.
 Every winter, after completing school I helped my parents by looking after their cattle.
 The first I started to look after the cattle when I was 5 years old.
 But I was more mature and responsible after I started school, at age 10.

-To look after the cattle, my father sent me to the forests far away our home for three months.
-From the end of June to the end of September (Ethiopian wintertime, school holidays).
-After I had went away to the forest to look after the cattle I could not come back home.
+To look after the cattle, my father sent me to the forests far away our home for three months, from the end of June to the end of September (school holidays).
+Once I went away to the forest to look after the cattle I could not come back home.
 It was very far, and no one would look after my cattle if I went away.
 So I would stay there for three months.

-First… I had friends who, like me, looked after their cattle with me.
-Once upon a time, while sleeping deeply that night on the mountain in the middle of the cattle, at midnight a perilous hyena came upon us and it stridently howled continuously (uuuuuuuuuu, uuuuuu, uuu).
+First… I had friends who looked after their cattle with me.
+Once upon a time, while sleeping deeply on the mountain in the middle of the cattle, at midnight a perilous hyena came upon us and it howled continuously (uuuuuuuuuu, uuuuuu, uuu).
 My friends were older than me.
 I was very young (7 years old).
 They were highly confident and weren’t afraid of that dangerous hyena.
 They said “Hello!!!
 Hello!!!!
 Stand up…!!!
 Stand up…..!!!
 Stand up….!
 Everyone get up to bring stones and throw at the hyena!”.
 The hyena was very panicky – it ran away.
-I was very shocked, very shrink!
-My friends tried to calm me but it was difficult to control my fear and panic – and they were just teenagers.
+I was very shocked, and wanted to hide!
+My friends tried to calm me but it was difficult to control my fear and panic.

-After a year I went to my family again and I had a negotiation with my father, to persuade him to help me complete grade ten.
+After a year I went back to my family again and I had a talk with my father, to persuade him to help me complete grade ten.
 I was unable to stop learning.
 My father was disappointed, since he wanted to convert me to farming.
-He finally let me to go to school.
-But he was not happy to help me with the necessary things for school.
+He was unable to support me but finally he let me go back to school.

 I appealed to Lalibela high school.
 I wrote like this: “I am not getting food and unable to pay house rent and I won’t be able to attend my school.
 If you are able to help me please permit to me to learn without uniform, because I do not have money to buy uniform”.
 Our director was very good person.
 He permitted to me to not buy uniform and he helped me with some money.
 I learned without uniform from grade 9-12.

 I tried writing poems, novels and other arts.
 I participated with amateur journalists.
 I won the Amhara region young people’s poet prize in 2006.
 I won a 300 birr award at the time.
-I have the certificate from Amhara region.
-Amhara region has more than 30 million people.
-To me, the 300 birr was effectively like 600,000 birr for that time.
+To me, the 300 birr was effectively like 600,000 birr at that time.
 This money was very helpful to my education.
 After I won the competition the amateur association gave me another chance.

 The association was commissioned to distribute government newspapers.
 The newspapers were Addis Zemen, Addis Zemen magazine (Amharic journal) and Ethiopia Herald newspaper (English edition).
-I gained 0.05 Ethiopia cent profit per newspaper.
+I earned 0.05 Ethiopian cents profit per newspaper.
 The newspapers were daily and weekly.
-They were for governmental organizations and non-governmental customers.
-The newspaper is governmental but to be honest the government office did not give me the money on time.
+The newspaper is governmental but, to be honest, the government office did not give me the money on time.

 After I struggled with this very difficult life I passed the national examination successfully.
-My family was very happy during that time.
-I went to university and then I gained a BSc nursing degree, and then I was tasked to go back to Lalibela after I had completed my study.
+My family was very happy at that time.
+I went to university and then I gained a BSc nursing degree.
+Then I was tasked to go back to Lalibela after completing my studies.
 I had an ambition to serve underprivileged people, to help my community as a professional.

-Then I had an opportunity to be employed by Lasta Woreda health bureau as a nurse.
-They assigned me to work at Geter Meda health center (behind Asheton Mariam Mountain, 25km from Lalibela).
-I worked there one year and two months.
+I was employed by Lasta Woreda health bureau, as a nurse.
+They assigned me to the Geter Meda health center (25km from Lalibela).
+I worked there for one year and two months.
 I applied to change workplace to Shumsheha health center (close to Lalibela airport, 23 km from Lalibela).

-The other cases that upset me were pneumonia – it is common for children, especially below five years old.
-There were no good medical supplies and the appropriate place for treatment and rehabilitation is in a health center.
-It is difficult to get intravenous medications like ceftrazone to treat critical pneumonia.
+The other cases that upset me involved pneumonia.
+It is common for children, especially below five years old.
+There were no good medical supplies and the appropriate place for treatment.
 So my responsibility was just to refer people to the hospital.
-One baby died on the way, when the family were taking him to Lalibela hospital with a referral paper from me.
+One baby died on the way, while the family was taking him to Lalibela hospital with a referral paper from me.
 I was very disappointed!
 It is very difficult to treat serious illnesses of children at a low level health center, and it is painful to lose a single child.

 After I had worked for three years, I went back to Addis Ababa, where I was employed at the Ethiopian national blood bank as a phlebotomist nurse.
 While there I did more studying.
-Now, I am a Masters of Public Health candidate!
-At the moment I am collecting the necessary data to fulfill my MPH program.
-My thesis is about the methods that are available for preventing pelvic organ prolapse.
+Now, I have a Masters of Public Health degree!
+My thesis was about the utilisation of long-acting contraceptives and barriers for family planning in the Lasta district.